 More commonly, you would need to apply for a loan modification.
 The delinquent balance can be added into the loan upon receiving loan modification approval.

-I don't know which lenders allow homeowners to do this.
+I don’t know which lenders allow homeowners to do this.
 To be frank, I think some lenders are so overwhelmed with the number of delinquent accounts, some loans go ignored.
-I think the lender considers these various factors.
+I think the lender considers these various questions:

-- The amount of the delinquency.
+- The size of the delinquency.